 It's something that I've been wanting to do for the last three months, but delayed because of how difficult I found it to search for a good resource.

-I'm not great at Googling (most of you already know this), so my searches always get lost in the shuffle between websites that link out to half a dozen other sites and blogs, each giving me useless information about githyanki or monstrous races in general.
+I'm not great at Googling (most of you already know this), so my searches always get lost in the shuffle between websites that link out to half a dozen other sites and blogs, each giving me useless information about them or monstrous races in general.

 Axel is a male first name of Scandinavian origin.
 It was recorded in England during the Middle Ages and it was originally pronounced “Aks-il”.